-A Horizon administrator can set this feature so that copy and paste operations are allowed only from your Android device to a remote desktop or application, or only from a remote desktop or application to your Android device, or both, or neither.
+A Horizon administrator can configure the copy and paste feature so that copy and paste operations are allowed only from the client device to a remote desktop or published application, or only from a remote desktop or published application to the client device, or both, or neither.

-You can also copy and paste images and Rich Text Format (RTF) text, but the following restrictions apply:
+When you copy and paste images and rich text, the following restrictions apply.

-- You can copy and paste images only when your Android device can access the Google website.
+- If the clipboard source is a Google app, such as Google Docs, you can copy and paste images only when the client device can access the Google website.

-The clipboard can accommodate a maximum of 1 MB of data for copy and paste operations.
-If the text and RTF data together use less than maximum clipboard size, the formatted text is pasted.
-Often the RTF data cannot be truncated, so that if the text and formatting use more than the maximum clipboard size amount, the RTF data is discarded, and plain text is pasted.
-If you are unable to paste all of the formatted text you selected in one operation, you might need to copy and paste smaller amounts in each operation.
+The clipboard can accommodate a maximum of 1 MB of data for all types of copy and paste operations.
+If the plain text and rich text data together use less than maximum clipboard size, the formatted text is pasted.
+Often the rich text cannot be truncated, so that if the text and formatting use more than the maximum clipboard size amount, the rich text is discarded, and plain text is pasted.
+If you are unable to paste all the formatted text you selected in one operation, you might need to copy and paste smaller amounts in each operation.